redtexts/texts/bordiga_1957_fundamentals_communism.md

 covered this topic in greater depth elsewhere in our study of Russia).
-We should remark that the oppositional stance put up by the Italian Left in 1920/21 (see our publication _La Question Parlementaire dans L'Internationale Comuniste_) was very different from the line of this opposition, which was harshly defined by Lenin as a "syndicalist and anarchist deviation within our party".
+We should remark that the oppositional stance put up by the Italian Left in 1920/21 (see our publication _La Question Parlementaire dans L'Internationale Communiste_) was very different from the line of this opposition, which was harshly defined by Lenin as a "syndicalist and anarchist deviation within our party".